 This is one of the best pieces of advice I can give.

-7) Sage that Sh*t
+7) Sage That Sh*t

 You may consider combining a meditation practice or yoga session with the smudging to enhance the experience.

-A Little Something For Everyone
+A Little Something For You

 - Pick an important goal to achieve

 - Write down your intent